apigee-127/swagger-tools/docs/QuickStart.md

 Swagger document _(This example will use Swagger 2.0)_ and then we will move toward the implementation.
 The hope is that you will see how much simpler your implementation can be thanks to the middleware Swagger Tools provides.

+## Upstream Bug

+There is currently a bug in the Swagger 2.0 JSON Schema that does not allow us to set the `default` and `enum` properties on `#/paths/weather/get/parameters/1`.
+This means we cannot demonstrate how `swaggerMetadata`'s parameter processing handles default values and you will need to pass `unit` as query parameters alongside `location.`  When this bug is fixed, you would set the following:

+* `#/paths/weather/get/parameters/1/default` to `"F"``
+* `#/paths/weather/get/parameters/1/enum` to `["C", "F"]`
+* `#/paths/weather/get/parameters/1/required` to `false`

+Default value handling works just fine with Swagger 1.2 documents and this should be fixed

 ## Create Your Project

 This process is standard fare for Node.js development but to be thorough, let's do it anyways.
 First we need to create